-Welcome to Butler Shores Metropolitan Park, city-owned lakefront parkland next to Zilker Park that could be ground zero in the debate about helping a Major League Soccer team move to Austin.
+Welcome to Butler Shores Metropolitan Park, city-owned lakefront parkland near Zilker Park that could be ground zero in the debate about helping a Major League Soccer team move to Austin.

-The well-worn tract with 15 buildable acres at 200 S. Lamar Blvd., a preferred choice of Precourt Sports Ventures, owners of Columbus Crew SC, conjures up vastly different images depending on who’s describing it.
+The well-worn tract with 15 buildable acres at 200 S. Lamar Blvd., a preferred choice of Precourt Sports Ventures, owner of Columbus Crew SC, conjures up vastly different images, depending on who’s describing it.

 PSV, which announced Oct.
 17 it is exploring a move to Austin, sees an energizing $200 million, privately financed stadium that will allow national TV to offer panoramic views of the waterfront and downtown skyline while fans stroll out of the complex into nearby restaurants and bars.

-Some Austin politicians and neighborhood entities see 20,000 fans fighting traffic every step of the way just to get downtown and then dealing with parking hassles in a tightly confined, already-congested area that is home to a hike-and-bike trail and Texas’ oldest Little League.
-Butler Shores, not to be confused with the similarly named Butler Park adjacent to the Long Center, is just west of Lamar Boulevard and between the Zach Theater and Zilker Park.
+Some Austin politicians and neighborhood entities see 20,000 fans fighting traffic every step of the way just to get downtown and then dealing with parking hassles in a tightly confined, already congested area that is home to a hike-and-bike trail and Texas’ oldest Little League.
+Butler Shores, not to be confused with the similarly named Butler Park adjacent to the Long Center, is just west of Lamar Boulevard, between Zach Theatre and Zilker Park.

-“I have grave concerns about that site,” Austin City Council Member Ann Kitchen, whose District 5 includes Butler Shores, told the American-Statesman.
+“I have grave concerns about that site,” Austin City Council Member Ann Kitchen, whose district includes Butler Shores, told the American-Statesman.
 “It’s a difficult spot for things like traffic, noise and the current use of that land.”

 “We are hopeful there will be several sites considered by city staff for the stadium and practice facility,” said MLS Austin lobbyist Richard Suttle, working for Precourt Sports Ventures.
 “Our initial thought is 200 South Lamar seems virtually perfect for a modern, urban MLS stadium as long as it is compact and designed with minimum traffic, light and sound impact as a priority.